Oh! My most favourite city; but then, I am from there!

 Absolutely go to Petrin Hill so you can get the most stunning view of the city.
 You should also visit Lennon wall to get a feel of the culture in Prague and the way the youth rebelled against the past and the city is continually moving forward.
 Try and cap off one day there with a trip to Globe Cafe, which is a real homey cafe.

 Hope that helps!
 There are tonnes of museums to visit; the National Museum is stunning, or the National Opera, and they're all worth it.
-Have a spectacular time! about 7 years ago
+Have a spectacular time! almost 11 years ago

 There is also a free tour.
 With free, I mean that you take the tour (is offered in many languages) and then you give the guide whatever you want.
 The information is here: http://www.neweuropetours.eu/es/